luke-l7/UThreads/readme.md

 ## About The Project

-This project has been developed in an academic environment, it is fully tested and ready for personal use.
+This project is a User-level thread library - meaning it's scheduling is done by the User, not the OS (Kernel) it was developed in an academic environment.

 ### Built With
 * [CPP](https://www.cplusplus.com/)